friedrich-de/AnimecardsWebsite/docs/ankicards.md

 ### Disambiguating readings.

 You can use the hint field to disambiguate the correct reading.
-Sometimes this is cleared up by the context but often it isn't and has to be explicitly mentioned.
+Sometimes this is cleared up by the context, but often it isn't and has to be explicitly mentioned.
 A couple of examples:

 - 武士 (ぶし - もののふ)